Collinsville eyes groundbreaking of large-scale commercial development, seeks vendors to fill space

 Spaces are currently available in sizes from 1,100 square feet to 6,300 square feet.
 Land can also be purchased as outparcels from 1 to 4 acres, or built to suit.

-The shopping center and mini storage unit section of the project is slated to cost about $6-7 million, while the 11-acre business lot is estimated to total around $1.2 million.
-The investment complements the roughly $130 million in new commercial construction and expansions carried out in Owasso over the last two months.
+The shopping center and mini storage unit section of the project is slated to cost about $6 to $7 million, while the 11-acre business lot is estimated to total around $1.2 million.

 Stringer said she is excited to see dirt move on the development, which will serve as the first in the area to offer a range of services to meet the demand of locals and frequent travelers along both major neighboring highways.

-“(This) is an example of a transparent project that included the community and the City of Collinsville from the beginning stages of the deign process,” Stringer said in the previous story.
+“(This) is an example of a transparent project that included the community and the city of Collinsville from the beginning stages of the design process,” Stringer said in the previous story.
 “I am looking forward to announcing many more activities, developments and revitalizations in the Collinsville area in the near future.”

 City officials plan to break ground on the project sometime this year, which would allow the retail center to open in the middle of 2023.